-James A. Goodridge is an attorney (admission pending) in Anderson Kill's New York office.
+James A. Goodridge is an attorney in Anderson Kill's New York office.
 He focuses his practice on corporate and commercial litigation, employment law and insurance recovery, exclusively on behalf of policyholders.
 James is also a member of the firm's COVID Task Group.

 Prior to joining Anderson Kill, James was a Judicial Extern for the Honorable Stewart D. Aaron of the United States District Court for the Southern District of New York.
 He was also a Judicial Intern for the Honorable Leonard Livote of the New York State Supreme Court, Commercial Division.